Isaac-To/adFreeSearch/README.md

 - [ ] Add adjustable settings
 - [ ] Add video search
 - [ ] Possibly a maps function (likely through OSM - Open Street Maps)
-- [ ] Other sources other than just Google (Might end up like SearX but I don't want to make the search engine bloated and slow)

 ## How to run (Basic)
 *Prerequisite: Have Docker installed to your system*